mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_create

-Create a sub account under the master account. <aside>Your account must be a master account and have this privilege to create sub account.
+Create a sub account under the master account.
+Your account must be a master account and have this privilege to create sub account.
 Zoom only assigns this privilege to trusted partners.
-The created user will not receive a confirmation email.</aside>.
+The created user will not receive a confirmation email..

 <details><summary>Parameters</summary>